bokeh/bokeh/docs/bokeh/source/docs/user_guide/styling/dom.rst

 Stylesheets
 -----------

-Bokeh defines different variations of a style sheet object that can be used to apply CSS rules to the DOM elements that are generated in Bokeh
+It is also possible to define and inlude stylesheets in generated output.
-output:
+Bokeh provides a few different variations that can be used to apply CSS rules to DOM objects in Bokeh output:

 * :class:`~bokeh.models.css.InlineStyleSheet`